Black holes don't source fast Higgs vacuum decay: Vacuum decay seeded by small black holes

 Finally, we consider SM vacuum decay seeded by black holes during the big-bang at generic temperature $T$~\cite{1606.04018,1706.01364}.
 This rate is again negligible, as thermal effects dominate for $T \gg \TBH $; the Hawking-Hartle result applies at $T=\TBH$; and the Unruh result at $T\ll \TBH$.
 Furthermore this finite-temperature vacuum decay rate has to be compared with the Hubble rate $H \sim T^2/\bp$, which is parametrically faster than the black hole evaporation rate $\Gamma_{\rm BH}\sim M^3/\bp^4$, that thereby is not relevant during the big bang.
-As discussed around eq.\eq{Srescaled}, all these processes negligibly depend on the non-minimal coupling $\xi$ of Higgs to gravity.\footnote{The different claim in~\cite{1706.01364} is based on adding the Gibbons-Hawking-York term at the horizon boundary.
-The Gibbons-Hawking-York term essentially is a possible integration by parts that removes 2nd order derivatives in $R$ out of the gravitational action, so that it acquires a 1st-order form compatible with generic metric variations.
-Our computation is not affected by this issue, as we assume $h_{\rm top}\ll \bp$ and thereby compute in a fixed metric.

-The irrelevance of the $\xi$ term can also be seen doing a field redefinition that brings the action to the Einstein frame, such that $\xi$ is removed at the price of modifying the Higgs action by adding Planck-suppressed extra terms.
-They can be neglected because $V$ does not contain a large constant term (unlike in an inflationary background).
-Explicitly, it becomes $V = \frac14\lambda (\sqrt{6}\bP)^4 \sinh^4{h}/{\sqrt{6}\bP}$ in terms of the re-canonicalised Higgs $h$.}